 asukayama park cherry blossoms

 This hidden park’s hanami history goes back a long way — it’s been a favorite local spot since the Edo period.
-It has 600 trees and a cable car that goes from the entrance to the hilltop.
+It has 600 trees, and a convenient little cable car that goes from the entrance to the hilltop.

 3. Yanaka Cemetery